se-edu/addressbook-level1/README.md

 1. Open IntelliJ (if you are not in the welcome screen, click `File` > `Close Project` to close the existing project dialog first)
 2. Set up the correct JDK version
    1. Click `Configure` > `Project Defaults` > `Project Structure`
-   2. Click `New...` and find the directory of the JDK
+   2. If JDK 8 is listed in the drop down, select it.
+If it is not, click `New...` and select the directory where you installed JDK 8.
+   3. Click `OK`.
 3. Click `Import Project`
 4. Locate the project directory and click `OK`
 5. Select `Create project from existing sources` and click `Next`